Postage stamps and postal history of China: Republic of China

-Beiyang Government
+Beiyang government

-The revolution of 1911 resulted in overprints on the imperial stamps in 1912; at Foochow to indicate that the post office was effectively a neutral area available to both sides, and at Nanking and Shanghai reading "Republic of China" (from top to bottom: 中華民國 (中华民国, zhōnghuámínguó)).
+The revolution of 1911 resulted in overprints on the imperial stamps in 1912; at Fuzhou to indicate that the post office was effectively a neutral area available to both sides, and at Nanjing and Shanghai reading "Republic of China" (from top to bottom: 中華民國 (中华民国, zhōnghuámínguó)).
 An additional set of overprints was produced by Waterlow and Sons in London, and postmasters throughout the country made their own unofficial overprints using the same characters.

 The first new designs of the Republic were two commemorative sets of 12 each, the first set depicting Sun Yat-sen and second Yuan Shikai, both issued on 14 December 1912.

 The definitives of the "Junk issue" went on sale 5 May 1913, and continued in use into the 1930s.
 The low values featured a junk, while values from 15c to 50c showed a farmer reaping rice, while the dollar values depicted the three-part gateway to the Hall of Classics in Beijing.
 The series was first printed in London, then in Beijing from 1915; they can be distinguished by close examination.
 The designs were re-engraved in 1923, and a number of design features were changed; for instance, the whitecaps in the water underneath the junk were removed, and the water darkened.

 China produced five new commemorative issues, of four stamps each, during the 1920s.
-The first, issued on 1921-10-10 to commemorate the 25th anniversary of the Chinese Post Office featured then president Xu Shichang in the centre, flanked by Premier Jing Yongbeng and Minister of Communication Ye Gongzuo.
-On 1923-10-17 a set showing the Temple of Heaven commemorated the new constitution.
-On 1928-03-01 a set depicting Marshal of the Army and Navy Zhang Zuolin marked his assumption of that role.
+The first, issued on 10 October 1921 to commemorate the 25th anniversary of the Chinese Post Office, featured then president Xu Shichang in the center, flanked by Premier Jing Yongbeng and Minister of Communication Ye Gongzuo.
+On 17 October 1923 a set showing the Temple of Heaven commemorated the new constitution.
+On 1 March 1928 a set depicting Marshal of the Army and Navy Zhang Zuolin marked his assumption of that role.

-Nationalist Government
+Nationalist government

-On 1929-04-18 Chiang Kai-shek makes a first appearance, commemorating the unification of China.
-Finally on 1929-05-30, two days before the event, four stamps showing Sun Yat Sen's mausoleum were issued to commemorate his state funeral.
+On 18 April 1929 Chiang Kai-shek makes a first appearance, commemorating the unification of China.
+Finally on 30 May 1929, two days before the event, four stamps showing Sun Yat Sen's mausoleum were issued to commemorate his state funeral.
 New definitives of the so-called Sun Yat-sen stamps were issued in 1931.
 These stamps, along with the Martyrs issue of 1932 honoring six martyrs of the Kuomintang, would see much overprinting in the next several years.